 deploy.sh |

-Full deploy: secrets → cert → 6 stacks → config upload |
+Full deploy: secrets → 6 stacks (foundation requests the ACM cert) → config upload |

 teardown.sh |